Stock events for South Plains Financial, Inc. (Texas) (SPFI)

 Ownership

-Institutional investors hold over 54% of South Plains Financial's stock as of July 2025, and 39.0% as of September 2025.
+South Plains Financial, Inc. has a significant institutional ownership base, with 286 institutional owners holding a total of 8,290,904 shares.
 Major institutional shareholders include BlackRock, Inc., Vanguard Group Inc, Dimensional Fund Advisors Lp, Jpmorgan Chase & Co, Acadian Asset Management Llc, American Century Companies Inc, Geode Capital Management, Llc, and State Street Corp.
-Insider ownership accounts for approximately 15% of the stock as of July 2025.
-Public and individual investors collectively own nearly 40% of the shares.
+Individual ownership also plays a role, with Henry Taw, L.P. being the largest shareholder (9.8% as of July 2025) and Curtis Griffith, Chairman and CEO, holding approximately 8.3% of shares as of July 2025.
+Insiders collectively owned about 24.76% as of August 2025.

 Ask Our Expert AI Analyst